-With the adoption of SFAS 123R, we expect an increase in our non-cash operating expenses for employee share-based compensation in all future periods.
+With the adoption of SFAS 123R, we expect an increase in our non-cash operating expenses for employee share-based compensation in the remaining period of fiscal year 2006 when compared to fiscal year 2005.

-Interest income was \$306,000 for the quarter ended September 30, 2005 compared to \$60,000 for the same period in fiscal year 2005.
-The fluctuations in interest income are due primarily to corresponding changes in the level of cash, cash equivalents and short-term investments during the periods and improved yields from our investments in 2005.
+Interest income was \$250,000 and \$753,000 for the quarter and nine months ended March 31, 2006, respectively, compared to \$192,000 and \$349,000 for the same periods in fiscal year 2005.
+The fluctuations in interest income are due primarily to corresponding changes in the level of cash, cash equivalents and short-term investments during the periods and higher yields from our investments in fiscal year 2006.

-Aastrom's net loss was \$3,488,000 or \$.03 per common share for the quarter ended September 30, 2005 compared to \$2,649,000, or \$.03 per common share for the same period in 2004.
-The increase in net loss is primarily the result of increased costs and expenses offset on a per share basis by an increase in the weighted average number of common shares outstanding resulting from sale of our common shares to investors in fiscal year 2005
+Our net loss was \$4,549,000, or \$.04 per common share for the quarter ended March 31, 2006 compared to \$3,349,000, or \$.03 per common share for the quarter ended March 31, 2005.
+For the nine months ended March 31, 2006, our net loss increased to \$12,179,000, or \$.12 per common share compared to a net loss of \$8,451,000, or \$.09 per common share for the nine months ended March 31, 2005.
+The increase in net loss is primarily the result of increased costs and expenses offset on a per share basis by an increase in the weighted average number of common shares outstanding resulting from sale of our common shares to investors in fiscal year 2005.

-Our major ongoing research and development programs are focused on the development of bone marrow-derived adult stem and progenitor cells - TRCs - for use in orthopedic indications (bone grafting, spine fusion, and jaw bone reconstruction) and for use in vascular system regeneration.
-Clinical trials using TRCs are underway in both the U.S. and the EU to evaluate bone formation in patients with long bone fractures, and clinical trials are underway in the EU to evaluate bone formation in the jaw (maxilla) bone.
-An EU clinical trial for the treatment of limb ischemia resulting from peripheral vascular disease is also enrolling patients.
-We are developing clinical protocols to evaluate TRCs in the fusion of spine vertebrae through new bone growth in separate trials in the U.S. and the EU.
+Our major ongoing research and development programs are focused on the development of bone marrow-derived adult stem, progenitor and immature cells together with their natural stromal support cells - TRCs - for use in orthopedic indications (bone grafting, spine fusion, and jaw bone reconstruction) and for use in vascular tissue regeneration.
+Clinical trials using TRCs are underway in both the U.S. and the EU to evaluate bone formation in patients with long bone non-union fractures, and in the U.S. to evaluate bone formation as part of spine fusion surgery in adults.
+Patient enrollment for a clinical trial in the EU evaluating bone formation in the jaw (maxilla) bone has been completed.
+An EU clinical trial for the treatment of diabetic limb ischemia resulting from peripheral vascular disease is enrolling patients.
+Most recently, our TRCs received an Orphan Drug Designation from the FDA for use in the treatment of osteonecrosis of the hip; clinical trial protocols are being prepared for submission in the U.S. and EU.
 All of these potential product applications use TRCs created by our proprietary process and device technologies.
-We are also completing other research and development activities using our TRCs that are intended to improve the functionality for certain clinical indications, to improve shelf life, and to decrease the cost of manufacturing our TRC products.
-We are also exploring the capability of TRCs to generate various types of human tissues, such as bone, vascular, cartilage and cardiac tissues.
+We are completing other research and development activities using our TRCs that are intended to improve the functionality for certain clinical indications, to improve shelf life, and to decrease the cost of manufacturing of our TRC products.
+We are exploring the competency of TRCs to generate various types of human tissues, such as bone, vascular, neural and cardiac tissues.
 Research and development expenses outside of the TRC program consist primarily of immunotherapy programs, engineering and cell manufacturing.

-The following table summarizes our research and development expenses for the first fiscal quarter in our current and most recently completed fiscal years:
+The following table summarizes our research and development expenses for the quarter and nine months ended March 31, 2005 and 2006: